dreamcatcher-tech/network/Inbox/2023-12-14 0954 the point of a GPU chain.md

 Using layered models, we can pack out idle space in GPUs to run multiple models.

 We can see multiple projects aiming to pack modern LLMs into crypto mining rigs, and this trend will deepen.
 Also aiming to split apart LLMs to run on multiple machines effectively.
 So this trend to break apart and to compact is good for us.
 The way the LLMs run, on tensor and torch seems long term, as making new training frameworks seems exceptionally costly.
 Further, we see an explosion in the number of models being trained, and the cost per model is going up, asking for a system where excess GPU capacity can be traded to train big models.
-The rewards for this effort might benefit from being more than direct payment, and allow projects to attract investment in GPU effort as a currenct, which can become tradable.
+The rewards for this effort might benefit from being more than direct payment, and allow projects to attract investment in GPU effort as a currency, which can become tradable.
 Tradable NFTs for GPU units contributed to a project, where those NFTs receive a royalty once the model becomes usable.
 Dreamcatcher as the Meta LLM will allow it to be run and charged for once trained.

 At the same time, concerns over fair recompense for training data is causing consumers to shield their data from training sets, and we think ambient attribution can open that up some.

+> Generate NFT rewards for GPU contribution, which becomes tradeable and attracts royalty

+Can reward some parts of the model higher than others, rather than just raw GPU ?

 Making a large distributed game with AI involvement would be expensive, and so using player hardware, and rewarding them for mining, letting them pay each other for resources is better than trying to get them to pay a central resource.
 So to make themselves function better, they might invest in their own hardware, or they would pay a bit more to get lively queries with redundancy.